johndarrel/hide-my-wp/readme.txt

 > <a href="https://demo.wpplugins.tips/wp-content/themes/">https://demo.wpplugins.tips/wp-content/themes</a>

-The plugin works with other security plugins and adds a layer of firewall to proactively secure your WordPress website against hackers.
+The plugin works with other security plugins like Wordfence, iThemes Security, Sucuri and adds a layer of security to your WordPress website against hacker bots.

 Hide My WP Ghost is compatible with all servers, hosting services, and also supports WP Multisite.